podestplatz/FreeCAD-blog/posts/dev-logs.rst

 This is a daily updated log of the work I do on the `BCF-plugin`_ for FreeCAD

+**July 27th:** The plugin is now usable!
+Today I added the functionality, to the UI, that before the user can do any change to the state of the project, he/she is asked for his/her email address.
+This is just done once per session.
+The accompanying commit is `commit 4f06257`_.

+`commit 46f0502`_ adds a date validator to the `DueDate` row in the topic metrics window.

+In addition to that, I pushed this state onto master as my first release with version 0.1.
+Though note that this version is still not tested inside FreeCAD itself.
+But yeah.
+I am quite confident now in the plugin.
+Over the next period I will fix some minor issues and do some packaging for the plugin.

 **July 26th:** More development work today than the last couple of days.
 First of all I finished the clipping plane stuff.
 Clipping planes can now be created, `commit 0d20165`_ is the one to go if you are interested in how it is